slim-template/slim/README.md

       head
         title Slim Examples
         meta name="keywords" content="template language"
+        meta name="author" content=author
+        link rel="icon" type="image/png" href=file_path("favicon.png")
+        javascript:
+          alert('Slim supports embedded javascript!')

       body
         h1 Markup examples

-        #content.example1
-          p Nest by indentation
+        #content
+          p This example shows you how a basic Slim file looks like.

         = yield

         - if items.any?
-          table
+          table#items
             - for item in items do
               tr
-                td = item.name
+                td.name = item.name
-                td = item.price
+                td.price = item.price
         - else
           p No items found

         #footer
+          = render 'footer'
-          | Copyright &copy; 2010 Andrew Stone
+          | Copyright &copy; #{year} #{author}

-        = render 'tracking_code'

-        script
-          | $(content).do_something();

 Indentation matters, but the indentation depth can be chosen as you like.
 If you want to first indent 2 spaces, then 5 spaces, it's your choice.
 To nest markup you only need to indent by one space, the rest is gravy.

 ## Line indicators